How might we improve the way social care is provided and recorded?

 We developed a set of open source small reusable tools, training material and handbook to improve confidence/safety behind the changing process.
 That could provide low-cost solutions for social care departments for the rest of the country.
 To view a video of the tools working see video link here.

-I lead the design of a new service for the safeguarding team to handle incoming cases.
-Enabling the team to prioritise work based on urgency, whilst having the capacity to oversee their colleagues work and potentially intervene in the case of blocked urgent cases.
+The new service for the children's social care referrals team enabled the team to prioritise work based on urgency, whilst having the capacity to oversee their colleagues work and potentially intervene in the case of blocked urgent cases.
 Altogether giving them more trust in their process and delivering urgent care faster.

 Towards the end of the contract, I led the design of a platform with the capacity for 10+ specialised teams to manage and oversee their work.
 By understanding how the specific needs of each team vary I was able to design a minimum viable solution that could be developed within the timeframe.
 This functionality was crucial for the staff to fully adopt this new system and move away from their previous approach.